IFCA-Advanced-Computing/keystone-voms/doc/source/voms.rst

 The VOMS service can issue x509 proxies based on RFC 3820 (https://www.ietf.org/rfc/rfc3820.txt) by using the ``-rfc`` option in the comandline.
-Instead of using plain x509 certificates this proxy can be used to authenticate against a propely configured Keystone server.
+Instead of using plain x509 certificates this proxy can be used to authenticate against a properly configured Keystone server.

 VOMS Authentication Module
 ==========================